Miragon/miranum-vs-code-forms/docs/quickstart.md

 code .
 ```
 In VSCode you can start the `Extension Host` by pressing `F5`.
 This will open a second VSCode-Window.
-Inside the window you can open the example by navigating to `/src/test/example/Test.form` within the new window.
+Now you can open the example by navigating to `/src/test/example/Test.form` within the new window.